Reconstructing a Heavy Neutral Lepton at the LHC: HNL at the LHC

-Let us consider a $90$, $110$ or $130$ GeV HNL with, in all cases, a mixing $|V_{\mu N}|^2=10^{-3}$ with the muon flavor.
-For 138 fb$^{-1}$ at 13 TeV, our simulation estimates, respectively, 1021, 317 or 153 HNL events giving two opposite sign muons, an electron and $\mpT$: \beq pp \to \mu^\pm N \to \mu^\pm \mu^\mp W^\pm \to \mu^\pm \mu^\mp e^\pm \nu \,. \eeq In the simulation we have included the events where the final electron comes from the leptonic decay of a tau lepton (\ie the $\ell'^+$ in Fig.~\ref{f1} may be an $e^+$ or a $\tau^+$ decaying into $\bar \nu_\tau \,e^+ \nu_e$).
-We then apply the cuts defined in \cite{CMS:2024xdq}, namely, the three leptons must be isolated and with a $p_{\rm T}>10$ GeV (highest $p_{\rm T}$ above 55 GeV), a pseudorapidity $|\eta|<2.4\, (2.5)$ for the muons (electron), and an invariant mass $m_{\mu \mu}>5$ GeV with $|m_{\mu\mu}-m_Z|>15$ GeV and $|m_{\mu\mu e}-m_Z|>15$ GeV.
-We find that 20 events (just 2\% of the initial HNL sample) pass the cuts for $m_N=90$ GeV, 17 events for $m_N=110$ GeV and 14 for $m_N=130$ GeV.
-The low efficiency of the cuts suggests that the CMS analysis has been optimized for larger HNL masses\footnote{For $m_N=90$ GeV, in particular, we find that a reduction from 10 to 5 GeV in the minimum $p_T$ of the least energetic lepton increases the signal by a factor of 1.42 and the background by a factor of 1.12).}.
+To illustrate our results, let us consider three benchmarks masses $m_N$ in the $90$--$170$ GeV range and two more in the higher mass region $400$--$600$ GeV.
+In all the cases we assume a mixing $|V_{\mu N}|^2=10^{-2}$ with the muon flavor (the cross sections are proportional to $|V_{\mu N}|^2$) and we take a luminosity of 138 fb$^{-1}$ at 13 TeV.
+We first focus on the channel \beq pp \to \mu^\pm N \to \mu^\pm \mu^\mp W^\pm \to \mu^\pm \mu^\mp e^\pm \nu \,. \eeq In our simulation we include events where the final electron comes from the leptonic decay of a tau lepton (\ie the $\ell'^+$ in Fig.~\ref{f1} may be an $e^+$ or a $\tau^+$ decaying into $\bar \nu_\tau \,e^+ \nu_e$).
+Notice that in this quasi-Dirac case, a lepton chain with the first two leptons having the same charge is not allowed (see Fig.~\ref{f1}).
+Table \ref{Cuts1} lists our estimates for the total number of events in this channel before and after cuts, which agree within a 5\% with the ones expected by CMS in \cite{CMS:2024xdq} for the same cuts and luminosity (see Table {\it Predicted signal yields (High mass region Hb, $\mu$-coupling)} in the HEPData record of the CMS analysis \cite{CMSrepository}).
+The relatively low efficiency of the cuts at $m_N=90$--$130$ GeV suggests the analysis has been optimized for higher HNL masses\footnote{For $m_N=90$ GeV, in particular, we find that a reduction from 10 to 5 GeV in the minimum $p_T$ of the least energetic lepton increases the signal by a factor of 1.42 and the background by a factor of 1.12.}.

-The background, in turn, is dominated by $WZ$ and $ZZ$ production: we obtain that the cuts are satisfied by 285 events, which define around 50\% of a total background yield \cite{CMS:2024xdq} (these 285 events do not include leptons from hadron decays nor photons and jets misidentified as leptons).